 Wrapping it Up

-Hopefully this article has helped you to understand what's required before you start your Facebook giveaway.
+Hopefully, this article has helped you to understand what's required before you start your Facebook contest.
 Rules and regulations aren't fun, but they're an essential part of a successful campaign.